 The request is first defined in the TEE and forwarded to the remote JBOF, where it is read from the disk.
 Once completed, freshness checks are conducted.

-Verification: \projectnameSpace introduces a novel idea of a freshness fast path.
+\paragraph{Read fast path:} \projectnameSpace introduces a novel freshness fast path.
 During writes, alongside the data, we also store in the sector's metadata a secure authentication hash binding the IV and the parent's hash from \ourTree.
-The verification of \ourTree first compares the parent of the given node with the authenticated hash in the metadata.
+The \emph{verification} of \ourTree first compares the parent of the given node with the authenticated hash in the sector metadata.
 If these fit, the freshness checks conclude.
-If these are missed, a complete freshness check needs to be conducted.
-A complete freshness check involves fetching the metadata block into the in-memory IV cache and checking the IVs with the IV read from the disk.
-Freshness misses occur if a prior write has updated the parent hash and made the metadata freshness cache stale.
+If not, a complete freshness check is required.
+It involves fetching the metadata block into the in-memory IV cache and comparing the IVs with those read from disk.
+Freshness misses occur when a prior write updates the parent hash, making the sector metadata freshness cache stale.
 To avoid it, one can conduct only large writes or periodically run a job to ensure the metadata cache in each block is up to date (like thrashing in HDDs).
-After freshness checks, the request is prepared for network freshness, like for writes, but with the complementary counter.
-After arriving at the local sNIC, the data is decrypted, verified, and delivered to the TEE using local secure communication (e.g., TDISP).